-Subsequent measurement of debt instruments depends on the group's business model for managing the asset and the cash flow characteristics of the asset.
+Subsequent measurement of debt instruments depends on the Company's business model for managing the asset and the cash flow characteristics of the asset.
 There are two measurement categories into which the group classifies its debt instruments:

-Amortized cost.
+- Amortized cost.
 Assets that are held for collection of contractual cash flows where those cash flows represent SPPI are measured at amortized cost.
 A gain or loss on a debt investment that is subsequently measured at amortized cost and is not part of a hedging relationship is recognized in profit or loss when the asset is derecognized or impaired.
-Interest income from these financial assets is included in finance income using the effective interest rate method.

-Page 22 of 48 SEC Form 17-Q - Sun Life Prosperity Dollar • FVTPL.
-Assets that do not meet the criteria for amortized cost are measured at fair value through profit or loss.
+Interest income from these financial assets is included in finance income using the effective interest ratemethod. - FVTPL.
+Assets that do not meet the criteria for amortized cost are measured at FVTPL.
 A gain or loss on a debt investment that is subsequently measured at FVTPL and is not part of a hedging relationship is recognized in profit or loss and presented net in the statement of comprehensive income within other gains/(losses) in period in which it arises.
 Interest income from these financial assets is included in finance income.